AaronClifford/nominet-ror-epp-software/DOCUMENTATION.md

 # Free Nominet Right Of Registration EPP Software - Early Create Contact & Domain

-**I am aware of a looping issue with the EPP, I belive this is to do with a delay in time of nominet processing the addition of the IP address to the test bed, I'm currently testing this to try and resolve the issue.**
+**I am aware of a looping issue with the EPP, I belive this is to do with a delay in time of nominet processing the addition of the IP address to the test bed, I'm currently testing this to try and resolve the issue.
+For now I've added error catching to this. **

 The full release will be some time over the weekend, in the mean time I have released the script to create a contact a domain on the EPP testbed.
 I have successfully tested the contact create and domain create.
 As I'm keen to get this released to people as fast as I can so you can get the requirements met